thomas-fossati/acme-minutes/ietf-100.md

 DL: No conclusive answer whether this would pose a problem to CT or not.
 What I've heard from Melinda was they are OK for documenting the problem and solution space.
 What is not completely clear is where this work would be done since TRANS may be closing down in the next few  months.

-DL: If other that were there (EKR?) could share their impression as well?
+DL: If others that were there (EKR?) could share their impression as well?

 EKR: AD hat off.
 Given clock skews forces short-term to be not below 7-days-ish, the increase in ingestion rate should be fine.
 So, no actual problem here, you should just go forward.